 While at Home

-Depending on the local climate or your home's location, you can set the thermostat to temperatures as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
-This way, your air conditioning unit won't be working overtime to keep an empty house cool.
+Depending on the local climate or your home's location, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees after you return.
+This way, your air conditioning won't have to work constantly to cool an empty house.

 To enjoy a good night's sleep during the summer, you want a temperature that's nice and cool.
 You should try and keep things between 68-72 degrees Fahrenheit.
 You won't have to worry about getting too hot or too cold while you're trying to sleep.